Its-Frostz/Suzen_AI/Automation AI/README.md

 AND

-Paste the path of the picture files given in line no. 149,160 ( NOTE!!: the name of the file is already written so just give the path till the folder where the pictures are kept )
+Paste the path of the picture files given in line no. 149,160 ( NOTE!!: the name of the picture file is already written so just give the path till the folder where the pictures are kept )